wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 ### Saving System Snapshots

 QEMU has a handy feature that saves and loads full-system snapshots of the emulated system.
-The full-system snapshot consists of both the memory and CPU states, such that execution can resume right on the point where the snapshot is taken.
+The full-system snapshot consists of the memory, CPU, and disk states, such that execution can resume, at a later point, right on the moment where the snapshot is taken.

 To use this feature, you need to first boot the system in the normal manner, and then enter QEMU monitor.
 A new snapshot can be created by typing the following command into the console: